|

 an interplay that's terrifyingly agile and as beautifully chaotic as

+Picasso's Guernica until settling into a long tranquil mid-section that's a cornucopia of stylistic improv.
 Lament, at the close of the disc, is another duet, this time arising from a spectral landscape eerily similar to some of Towner's Solstice

 work, a chiaroscuro of Penderecki-esque creepiness and poltergeists.